jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

 </td>
 <td class="content">See the corresponding sample <a
 href="guides/caching-http-session.html">guide</a> and
- https://github.com/spring-projects/spring-boot-data-geode/tree/1.7.4/spring-geode-samples/intro/getting-started/caching/http-session[code] to see Spring Session for VMware GemFire in action.</td>
+ https://github.com/spring-projects/spring-boot-data-geode/tree/1.7.4/spring-geode-samples/intro/getting-started/caching/http-session[code] to see [spring-session-gemfire-name] in action.</td>
 </tr>
 </tbody>
 </table>